Biological interaction: Short-term interactions

 Short-term interactions, including predation and pollination, are extremely important in ecology and evolution.
 These are short-lived in terms of the duration of a single interaction: a predator kills and eats a prey; a pollinator transfers pollen from one flower to another; but they are extremely durable in terms of their influence on the evolution of both partners.
 As a result, the partners coevolve.

 Predation

 In predation, one organism, the predator, kills and eats another organism, its prey.
 Predators are adapted and often highly specialized for hunting, with acute senses such as vision, hearing, or smell.
 Many predatory animals, both vertebrate and invertebrate, have sharp claws or jaws to grip, kill, and cut up their prey.
 Other adaptations include stealth and aggressive mimicry that improve hunting efficiency.
 Predation has a powerful selective effect on prey, causing them to develop antipredator adaptations such as warning coloration, alarm calls and other signals, camouflage and defensive spines and chemicals.
 Predation has been a major driver of evolution since at least the Cambrian period.

-Over the last several decades, microbiologists have discovered a number of fascinating microbes that survive by their ability to prey upon others.
-Several of the best examples are members of the genera Daptobacter (Campylobacterota), Bdellovibrio, and Vampirococcus.

-Bdellovibrios are active hunters that are vigorously motile, swimming about looking for susceptible Gram-negative bacterial prey.
-Upon sensing such a cell, a bdellovibrio cell swims faster until it collides with the prey cell.
-It then bores a hole through the outer membrane of its prey and enters the periplasmic space.
-As it grows, it forms a long filament that eventually forms septae and produces progeny bacteria.
-Lysis of the prey cell releases new bdellovibrio cells.
-Bdellovibrios will not attack mammalian cells, and Gram-negative prey bacteria have never been observed to acquire resistance to bdellovibrios.

-This has raised interest in the use of these bacteria as a "probiotic" to treat infected wounds.
-Although this has not yet been tried, one can imagine that with the rise in antibiotic-resistant pathogens, such forms of treatments may be considered viable alternatives.